-Transferring your pattern markings onto the fabric itself is an important step that will set you up to sew more easily in later stages of your garment construction.
-Since we are about to begin the Flint pants sewalong, i thought it would be good to cover this before we start!
+Transferring your pattern markings onto the fabric itself is an important step that will set you up to sew more easily in the later stages of your garment construction.
+Since we are about to begin the Flint pants sewalong, I thought it would be good to cover this before we start!

 I’ve heard from a couple of people that they find transferring pattern markings quite stressful – but honestly, it doesn’t have to be!
 Today I’ve got three super easy ways for you to transfer your pattern markings from pattern to fabric that will take the stress and headache out of the whole process!

 When it comes to marking notches I think the easiest and clearest way is to clip your seams.

 When your pattern and fabric are still pinned together, simple cut directly over the top of your notches through the pattern and fabric.
 Do not cut the entire width of the seam allowance, this is a short snip roughly 1/4″/5mm or less long.

 No matter what method you choose to use for marking your notches, a pattern notcher is a really cool tool to have.
 It cuts a little channel over your notches, which makes it really easy to mark your notches on your fabric in a variety of ways.

 If the idea of clipping your fabric inside the seam allowance to mark notches scares you, then you can simply place a pin at that point.
 DONE!

 Simply poke a hole through the dart point with an awl or a very sharp pencil.